Plain language: Reading comprehension

-Proponents of plain language adoption argue that it improves reading comprehension and readability, and grants readers greater access to information.
+Proponents of plain language adoption argue that it improves reading comprehension and readability and grants readers greater access to information.
 Simple language allows documents to be read and understood by a larger audience, as plain language adoption often involves rewriting very technical and field-specific documents, like legal and medical documents.

 Accessibility

 Some scholars promote plain language use as a means of making documents accessible, especially for disabled readers or those who lack the expertise and education to understand overly technical documents.
-Simpler language can decrease a reader's cognitive load, and improve information retention in readers who normally struggle to read complex documents.
-Changes in font, text size, and color can make texts more readable for individuals with impaired vision.
+Simpler language can decrease a reader's cognitive load and improve information retention in readers who normally struggle to read complex documents.
+Changes in font, text size, and colour can make texts more readable for individuals with impaired vision.
 Some scholars view plain language from a social justice perspective as a means of increasing equal access to information, especially for marginalized populations that might have decreased access to education.

-Ethical Action
+Ethical action

-While plain language has positive practical outcomes across many situations, it can also be understood within the framework of ethical action.
-While not all plain language practitioners and scholars agree that "Plain language is a civil right," as the motto for the US-based Center for Plain Language declares, many practitioners agree that using plain language is part of ethical action, such as being responsive, respectful, honest, truthful and fair.
-On the other hand, plain language can also be used for unethical ends, such as to obscure or withhold truths.
-Willerton proposes the BUROC framework for identifying situations requiring the ethical action of plain language: Bureaucratic, Unfamiliar, Rights Oriented, Critical.
+While plain language has practical benefits, many practitioners also consider its use to be part of ethical action, alongside being responsive, respectful, truthful, and fair.
+The US-based Center for Plain Language even declares that "Plain language is a civil right".
+On the other hand, plain language can be used for unethical ends, such as to obscure or withhold truths.
+Willerton proposes the BUROC framework for identifying situations requiring the ethical action of plain language: bureaucratic, unfamiliar, rights-oriented, critical.

+Legal action

+The United States' Federal Rules of Civil Procedure require a claim for relief to include "a short and plain statement of the grounds for the court’s jurisdiction", and "a short and plain statement of the claim".
+A party claiming a defense to a claim must state its defense "in short and plain terms".